dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Required: no
 - `ssh_server_hardening`
   - Default: `true`
-  - Description: `false` to stop harden the server.
+  - Description: Set to `false` to stop harden the server.
   - Type: bool
   - Required: no
 - `ssh_server_match_address`